freezefawn/dragonsroost/primer.md

 Being 'more than one' means different things to different people, and there are a **wide range of experiences** under the plural umbrella because of it.

 There are many words people use alongside this term, for reference.
-Have a look at the basic terms in our [plural glossary] (wip link) for the barebones.
+Have a look at the basic terms in our [plural glossary](glossary) for the barebones.
 From now on this guide will assume you know these.

 ## Plurality?
 What about DID?
 DID is a specific psychiatric diagnosis.
 It is a Complex Dissociative Disorder(CDD) alongside several other disorders like P-DID (ICD only), OSDD, and UDD.